stephenprill/js-bug-sync/readme.md

 * Use `debugger` to step through different parts of the code.
 * Note naming patterns and any consistencies or inconsistencies
 * Read the code comments to understand the intention of functions.
+* There is one bug in the user code.
+All others are in the library.

 ## Style
 * Add custom CSS to `src/sass/`